 It’s not often that you get the opportunity to be in a room where you can add value and make a difference.
 So, every time you find yourself there, take advantage of it to speak up.
 Your ideas and your experience matter.

 Your input is invaluable because it’s based on the collection of learning experiences you’ve gained from every interaction you’ve ever had.
 My mother is my number one role model and there’s a little bit of her, of every woman I’ve encountered, of every friend I’ve ever worked with, in everything I do.

 As a community, women must actively connect and collaborate; we must learn from one another and support one another.
 And I’d be remiss if I didn’t give a shout-out to the smart and open-minded men who have helped break down barriers for the women who have influenced me.

 Success is me, right here, right now, taking advantage of the time I’ve got, to deliver my best, build the strongest relationships, and take on every adventure I can.

 Learn more about NetApp’s team of cloud storage specialists and how they can help your company unleash the power of data to build, transform, and optimize for today—and tomorrow.

-Gabie Boko is Senior Vice President, Portfolio Marketing.
+Gabie Boko is the Chief Marketing Officer at NetApp.
 She has spent over 22 years in the technology industry and led transformations in senior marketing roles for companies including Cognos, SAP, Sage and HPE.
 Her experience has focused on connecting customer success to innovative experiences in software applications and cloud services, digital marketing and websites, customer storytelling, product UX and events.
 Born and raised in Alaska, Ms. Boko is an avid outdoors person, wildlife photographer and advocate for protecting our natural resources and rural communities.